Sea scallops are a sweet and tender sea food that almost everybody loves. They’re super versatile and can be prepared in so many different ways.

 We suggest making the puree first, frying the capers and toasting the pine nuts next, then searing the scallops last.
 You won’t run the risk of overcooked scallops if they’re the last thing on the plate.

 This gourmet dish needs 30-minutes to cook.
-Check out the recipe at ArtDefete.

 18. Tomato Parmesan Bisque